uwidev/life-disciplines-projects/600 Resources/Working with LDP.md

 ## Setup
 There's a moderate amount of overhead before this system becomes flows like butter.
 You first need to understand the [[Fundamentals of LDP#Core Components]].
 Also consider reading [[Philosophy - How to Approach LDP|LDP Philosophy]].

-There are three approaches to set up your LDP.
+There are three approaches to setting up your LDP.
 1. Bottom-up
 	- Define disciplines based on your current projects and skillsets.
-Define what kind of life a person has given those disciplines.
+Define what kind of life a person has, given those disciplines.
 Further flesh out what you value in life.
 Useful if you haven't done much personal exploration.
 2. Top-down
 	- Define what you find valuable when navigating life.
 Define disciplines that allow for that navigation and that would uphold the life you defined.
 Useful if you hold dear to certain values.
 3. Wide and Flat **(Recommended)**